-In addition, the Company takes into consideration the composition of the portfolio, current economic conditions, the estimated net realizable value of the underlying collateral, historical loan loss experience, delinquency, non-performing assets, and bankrupt accounts when determining management's estimate of probable credit losses and adequacy of the allowance for credit losses.
-If the allowance for credit losses is determined to be inadequate, then an additional charge to the provision would be recorded to maintain adequate reserves based on management's evaluation of the risk inherent in the loan portfolio.
+In addition, the Company takes into consideration the composition of the portfolio, current economic conditions, estimated net realizable value of the underlying collateral, historical loan loss experience, delinquency, non-performing assets, and bankrupt accounts when determining management's estimate of probable credit losses and adequacy of the allowance for credit losses.
+If the allowance for credit losses is determined to be inadequate, then an additional charge to the provision is recorded to maintain adequate reserves based on management's evaluation of the risk inherent in the loan portfolio.
+Conversely, the Company could identify abnormalities in the composition of the portfolio, which would indicate the calculation is overstated and management judgement may be required to determine the allowance of credit losses for both Contracts and Direct Loans.

-The provision for credit losses decreased to \$32.8 million for the fiscal year ended March 31, 2019 from \$37.5 million for the fiscal year ended March 31, 2018, largely due to the 17.6% decrease in the average finance receivables.
+The provision for credit losses decreased to \$16.9 million for the fiscal year ended March 31, 2020 from \$32.8 million for the fiscal year ended March 31, 2019, largely due to the 16.1% decrease in the average finance receivables.

-Net charge-offs increased to 13.4% for the fiscal year ended March 31, 2019 from 10.7% for the fiscal year ended March 31, 2018, primarily resulting from the Company changing its charge-off policy from 181 days past due to 121 days past due, which resulted in the Company charging-off approximately \$6.4 million of finance receivables during the fourth quarter of fiscal 2019.
+Net charge-offs decreased to 10.0% for the fiscal year ended March 31, 2020 from 13.4% for the fiscal year ended March 31, 2019, primarily resulting from the Company changing its charge-off policy from 181 days past due to 121 days past due, which resulted in the Company charging-off approximately \$6.4 million of finance receivables during the fourth quarter of fiscal 2019, in a one-time charge-off.